kayes-shawon/kayes-shawon/README.md

 ### Hi there 👋

-I'm a software engineer based in Bangladesh, Working as a core & RnD Engineer in a fintech company.
+I'm a software engineer based in Bangladesh, Working as a Core & RnD Engineer in a fintech company.
 Python and Golang lover.